Rick Owens: VICIOUS SS14

 Owens' Spring/Summer 2014 womenswear collection had a team of forty step dancers with members from The Zetas, Washington Divas, Soul Steppers and The Momentums sororities as runway models.
 Their dance performance, accented with "grit face" expressions, was done in lieu of a typical runway presentation.
 They had trained for the runway performance for six months.
 Owens also intended for this collection to be more inclusive with body representation.
 This fashion show also marked the debut of his collaboration with Adidas that lasted for several seasons.
 The footwear designs took cues from Adidas' own designs reworked with Owens' design language of exaggerating shapes and proportions.
 The footwear collaboration was a commercial success and brought Rick Owens further into the mainstream, adding to the success and press of the fashion show itself.

 BABEL SS19

 The Spring/Summer 2019 collection makes references to the Russian constructivist architecture movement and the biblical Tower of Babel.
-The collection was shown at Palais-Royale in Paris with a tower the center of the runway bearing inspiration to Tatlin's Tower.
+The collection was shown at Palais de Tokyo in Paris with a tower the center of the runway bearing inspiration to Tatlin's Tower.
 Owens used this collection's influences to incorporate geometric silhouettes and design lines into his garments, and included unconventional materials such as removable tent poles to achieve this.
 This collection also was the first time Owens collaborated with ECCO Leather by using their translucent leather for footwear and apparel.

+PORTERVILLE FW24

+Owens' Fall/Winter 2024 collection pays homage to his hometown of Porterville, California and was displayed at his house and headquarters in Paris.
+In the collection's display, models walked around the halls of the house while members of the audience gathered along the walls.
+Owens experimented with a number of distinctive silhouettes, including stoles, shoulder pads, and boots.
+Notably, this collection introduced inflatable knee-high rubber boots, distinctive for their large volume and rounded shape.